Polynomial-time algorithm for Maximum Weight Independent Set on $P_6$-free graphs: Introduction

-Finally, we remark that our approach is far closer to lifting the polynomial-time algorithm for the $P_5$-free case of Lokshtanov et al.~\cite{LokshantovVV14}, than improving the running time of the quasipolynomial-time algorithm of Lokshtanov et al.~\cite{LokshtanovPL16}.
+Finally, we remark that our approach is far closer to lifting the polynomial-time algorithm for the $P_5$-free case of Lokshtanov et al.~\cite{LokshtanovVV14}, than improving the running time of the quasipolynomial-time algorithm of Lokshtanov et al.~\cite{LokshtanovPL16}.
 This is because the latter algorithm is based on branching.
 The main goal there is to find a vertex such that the removal of its closed neighborhood shatters the graph into connected components of significantly smaller size.
 Pursuing branching on whether to include such a vertex to a constructed independent set or not leads to quasipolynomial running time of the algorithm.
 However, it seems very hard to use such strategy for designing a polynomial-time algorithm.
 Therefore, from~\cite{LokshtanovPL16} we borrow only some technical tools related to the structural analysis of $P_6$-free graphs.

-\paragraph*{Organization.} In Section~\ref{sec:prelims} we establish the notation and recall definitions and known facts from the literature.
+\paragraph*{Organization.} First, in Section~\ref{sec:prelims} we establish the notation and recall definitions and known facts from the literature.
+We start our proof with an overview in Section~\ref{sec:over}, where we present crucial technical tools and explain key steps of the reasoning.
 In Section~\ref{sec:toolbox} we introduce some auxiliary tools of general usage.
 Section~\ref{sec:capturing} describes types of PMCs for which we can find polynomial-size families of candidates.
 In Section~\ref{sec:modifying} we treat the other PMCs via exchange arguments and prove the main result.